xbeat/Machine-Learning/README.md

 Understanding Class Imbalance

 Class imbalance occurs when the distribution of classes in a dataset is significantly skewed.
 This fundamental challenge in machine learning can severely impact model performance, particularly in critical applications like fraud detection or medical diagnosis where minority classes are often the most important.

+## Dimensionality Reduction with Principal Component Analysis

+Introduction to Principal Component Analysis

+Principal Component Analysis (PCA) is a dimensionality reduction technique that transforms high-dimensional data into a new coordinate system where the axes (principal components) are ordered by the amount of variance they explain in the data.
+This mathematical technique identifies patterns by finding directions of maximum variance.

 ## Top 10 Ensemble Methods in Data Science